aaroncenteno/tech-blog/README.md

 ## Usage

-To access this website navigat to <!-- website here  --> and create an account.
-The begin writing posts, reading posts and leaving comments!
+To access this website navigat to https://agile-waters-31192.herokuapp.com/ and create an account.
+Then begin writing posts, reading posts and leaving comments!

 ## Licenses